tradingstrategy-ai/frontend/docs/docker.md

 cd frontend
 # Check that prettier passes
 source ~/secrets.env

+# Create a GHCR access keys.
+# These will be permanently stored in
+# .docker/config.json
-# Password is your PAT, see below
+# Password is your PAT with GHCR perms, see below.
 docker login ghcr.io -u miohtama

 # Pass the currently acivated version tag to the docker
 # to pull the right image, but also to the
 # container itself to display the running version